openedx/edx-toggles/README.rst

 |pypi-badge| |travis-badge| |codecov-badge| |doc-badge| |pyversions-badge|
 |license-badge|

-Library and utilities for feature toggles
+Library and utilities for feature toggles.
+This repo is intended to house a utility for enhanced feature toggle management in Django apps used throughout the edX ecosystem.
+Currenty, it only contains some scripts for reporting on the status of feature toggles.

 License
 -------